 Upswing CEO works to close the resource gap with a mix of heart and technology.
 Hear his thoughts on getting help to where it’s most needed.

-Once upon a time, students graduated from high school and moved immediately on to college.
+Once upon a time, with the resource gap students graduated from high school and moved immediately on to college.
 While that pathway still exists, the college student of today is more often an adult learner.
 A military veteran.
 A parent.
-A first generation college student.
+A first-generation college student.
 The college student of today is likely to attend school part-time while they work.
 Live at or below the federal poverty line.
 Take courses online.
 Use school as a means to reskill or change careers.
 Unfortunately, the critical retention-enforcing resources at most institutions weren’t designed for this college student.
 And that’s where Melvin Hines, Jr., Upswing CEO, saw a real need.